alejandrodbn/forecast/README.md

-# forecast
+# Forecast_x
-Naive models for time series
+python toolkit for Naive models for time series